Jeremy Ausmus: PokerGO Tour (PGT)

 In October 2024, Ausmus ended a 684-day trophy drought at PokerGO Studio by winning Event #7: $15,100 Pot-Limit Omaha at the 2024 PGT PLO Series II, earning $288,000.
 This victory marked his 25th cash of the 2024 PGT season, bringing his yearly point total to 2,789 and his earnings to over $5.8 million.

 Ausmus controlled the final table, securing key double knockouts, including eliminating Artem Maksimov and Alex Foxen with pocket aces.
 In a closely contested heads-up match, he built multiple leads against Gruffudd Pugh-Jones, only to see them erased before finally securing the win with a flopped wheel.
 The victory extended his lead in the PGT standings, further distancing himself from second-place Daniel Negreanu.

 Ausmus concluded the 2024 PGT season by winning the PGT $1,000,000 Championship on January 11, 2025, at the PokerGO Studio in Las Vegas, earning $500,000 in the season-ending freeroll event.
 Having already secured the 2024 PGT Player of the Year title with 2,966 points and nearly $6 million in earnings from 26 cashes, Ausmus entered the 50-player tournament—comprising the top 40 PGT leaderboard players and 10 Dream Seat winners—with the largest starting stack.

 At the final table, Ausmus dropped to a short stack but recovered after doubling up against Dylan Weisman.
 He ultimately defeated Nick Schulman heads-up, with his two pair holding against a busted straight draw in the final hand.
 This victory brought his career live tournament earnings to over $23.8 million and added to his six WSOP bracelets.

 Ausmus won the 2024 PGT Player of the Year title, securing the top spot with 2,966 points.
 His performance at the WSOP, where he cashed for over $3 million, contributed to his lead over his closest competitor, Daniel Negreanu.
 Ausmus also found success in other high-stakes events, including a third-place finish in the Super High Roller Bowl for $1.2 million and a victory in a PGT PLO Series II event.
 He concluded the season with 26 cashes, totaling nearly $6 million in earnings.
 As the 2024 PGT Player of the Year, he received a $50,000 bonus.
 His achievements have led to discussions about his potential candidacy for the Poker Hall of Fame.
+Ausmus would also win the season-ending PGT $1,000,000 Championship for $500,000 after defeating Nick Schulman heads-up.